Indoqa/indoqa-react-redux/src/doc/Actions.md

 ## Supported action creator return types

 Using our middleware setup, we add support for asynchronous actions, store access and multiple action dispatching.
-The suitable middlewares are active depending on the return type of the action creator function:
+The suitable middlewares are activated depending on the return type of the action creator function:

 ### Plain objects as described in vanilla redux